How to Treat Cluster Headaches with Psychedelics

 "I would rather give birth without a painkiller than get 'hit,' " says Becky Ulissi, referring to a cluster headache attack, of which she has up to eight each day.

-LSD and psilocybin mushrooms have show remarkable results in reducing or eliminating cluster headaches for weeks or months following a single treatment.
+LSD and psilocybin mushrooms have shown remarkable results in reducing or eliminating cluster headaches for weeks or months following a single treatment.
 The impact is life changing for sufferers.
 Among all the powerful and important uses of psychedelics, the incredible and immediate positive effect for cluster headache sufferers is potentially the most clear cut and urgent.

 If you know anyone who suffers from this condition and has not tried these approaches, we urge you to send them information about patient experiences (see below).